The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 In spite of the work of various prophets including Elijah and Elisha the ten tribes of Israel remained adamant in sin and were finally removed from the land by God through the hand of the Assyrians.
 Israel fell in a series of wars and without doubt many of Israel that were trying to be faithful to God fled south and were assimilated into Judah / Benjamin.

-Years later, after a few good kings restored the sacrificial service of the priests and many bad ones [some of whom went as far as to set up pagan altars in God’s Temple], Judah / Benjamin was sent into corrective captivity to Babylon.
+Years later, after a few good kings restored the service of the priests and many bad rulers restored paganism in Judah [some of whom went as far as to set up pagan altars in God’s Temple], Judah / Benjamin was sent into corrective captivity to Babylon.